 The NSIP Virtual Workshop Series is being conducted as part of a USDA Northeast SARE Project – Building on success: Expanding opportunities for sustainable management of small ruminant gastrointestinal parasites.

 Overview: Why Worry About Parasites?

 Gastrointestinal nematode (GIN) parasites, such as the barber pole worm (Haemonchus contortus), are a serious problem affecting small ruminant production throughout the Northeast region and world.
 These parasites cause poor growth, anemia, and death in severe infections and limit the ability of producers to raise sheep and goats on pasture.
-Learn more about these parasites.
+Learn more about GIN biology and life cycle.